mitjafelicijan/dukebot/README.md

 All scripts that generate corpus data are located in `importer` directory.

+- `warcrafttavern.py` - fetches data from Warcraft Tavern and generates markdown files from list of links defined `warcrafttavern.csv`.
 - `quests.lua` - takes pfQuest data and generates markdown files of quests.
 - `quests-comments.py` - takes `comments.csv` and appends all valid comments to
   quest data.
 Comment data is provided by web scraper written by